n0t-cr1m3/ransomware/README.md

 (This script is not for all script kiddie !
 You should do some edits for reach your goal !)

+Do a "pip install requirements.txt" for all library.

 Line 31 to line 142 I put shit code for a good obfuscation.
 Then I list every hard disk.(I don't use a variable for list every hard disk because I had some bugs with it)

 After this you have 3 txt files.
 The first (READ_me.txt) is the file where you have all payment conditions ect...
 In the second file (TheKey.txt) you have the "decrypt key".